 - You can have coffee or lunch in the world's highest revolving restaurant, providing a 360°-view over the mountains.

 - Skiing and snowboarding slopes are mostly accessible all year round.
-Many top snow boarders live part time in Saas-Fee in order to train here.
+Many top snow boarders train here.

 - Mittelallalin is where many mountaineers start their tours to the summits.

-Allow at least two hours to visit Mittelallalin.
-Including the trip from Saas-Fee, you should allocate three hours to half a day.
+Allow at least 2 hours to visit Mittelallalin.
+Including the trip from Saas-Fee, you should allocate 3 hours to half a day.